a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 # What is this game?

 This game (which has no title as of now) is a traditional platformer where you play as a cat and have to traverse from the beginning to the end of a level while avoiding enemies.
 Upon hitting the gold box at the end of a level, the level is completed.
-Hitting an enemy results in a game over and the level must be restarted.
+Touching an enemy results in a game over and the level must be restarted.

 Inspiration for this game came from popular 2D platformers such as Mario and Megaman.
 The player currently can walk around, jump, and duck as standard to the genre, and enemy/level design and graphics were heavily influenced by the games [Super Mario World](https://www.youtube.com/watch?v=ta7ufW0Prws) and [Megaman 2](https://www.youtube.com/watch?v=vuJ8Qr-3_zg).